cs326-final-team-he/cs326-final-team-he/doc/final.md

     This route handles new user registration, and also serves the registration page as well.
 This is used when registering new users.
 * **/loadFeed**
     This route loads a user's feed, getting all chirps posted ordered by timestamp.
 This is called whenever the page is refreshed, or when we want to update our current feed status.
-* **/profiles**
-    This route gets all of the profiles from the profiles database.
 * **/profiles/:user_id**
     This route gets the profile associated with a specific user id.
 This is used when we load the profile for a specific user after login.
 * **/search**
     This route gets all profiles that contain the search query in their username or user id.
 This is used when users type a username or user id to search for in the search bar on the top right section of our application.
 * **/sessionProfile**
     This route gets the session profile for a user.
 This is used when the user logs in to their account, to get the profile associated with their user id.
-* **/likedChirps**
-    This route gets the all of the liked chirps from the likedChirps table in our database.
-This is used when we reflect the like count of each chirp post on load
 * **/likedChirps/:chirp_id**
     This route gets all of the chirps that a specific authenticated user has liked, given the chirp id.
 This is used when we reflect the like status of each chirp on load.
 * **/chirps**